-This article was originally published on Tentsile's blog in Nov 2015
+Originally published on Tentsile’s blog in Nov 2015

-In a reflection of our company ethos, we’re going to be posting one blog per month devoted to big issues affecting forests, trees, wildlife and people.
 We’ll cover everything from the large problems of deforestation in Indonesia to lesser-known tree-planting initiatives in tiny corners of Britain, bringing you stories from the people who are combating these globally important issues.

 For the inaugural post in this series, we’re focusing on deforestation in Sumatra, where 7.5 million hectares of forest were lost between 1990 and 2010 and where some of the world’s most iconic species cling on in what remains of their habitat.
 Read on to find out who’s affected, why it’s happening, and what is being done to help.

 Forest clearance for oil palm plantations and the pulp and paper industry means that primary forest is being replaced by monocultures or destroyed altogether.
 Though at first glance oil palm plantations look very much like forests, they are actually eerily silent, lifeless places – no plants growing beneath the trees, and no birds or primates moving through the canopy.
 Oil palm plantations the world over are created quickly and continuously at a total rate of 300 football fields’ worth of forest clearance per hour, feeding a global demand for cheap oil to put in food products, cosmetics and household goods.
 A lot of deforestation is carried out illegally, or by exploiting loopholes in the law to avoid environmental destruction being too easily discovered